All posts

 I've repeated the tests but doing a cartesian product with several values to enlarge the XML.
 These are the results for 6 MB and 21 MB XML respectively.
 The varchar(max) size was 20 MB and 70 MB (nvarchar is doubled).

-We can see that with an increasing document size, the benefits are even greater for such a little change.
-Thus earning its place in the Silver bullets series.
-I’ve run into processes that generated XMLs that were over a hundred MBs large and the savings were vast.
+With larger documents, the benefits only grow for such a small change.
+It earns its spot in the Silver bullets series.
+I've run into processes that generated XMLs over a hundred MBs and the savings were vast.